 The Meaning Of Kojagiri

 It is said that the word Kojagiri is derived from the Sanskrit words Ko Jagriti which means ‘who is awake'.
-It is said that the Goddess Lakshmi roams the earth on this night asking, ‘Ko Jagriti?'
+It is said that Goddess Lakshmi roams the earth on this night asking, ‘Ko Jagriti?'
 When she finds someone awake and deep in worship, she blesses them with wealth and prosperity.

 The Legend Of 16 Kalas

-The Healing Moonlight Of Sharad Poornima
+The Healing Moonlight Of Sharad Purnima

 The Night Of Raas Leela

-It is said that by the power of his maya, Lord Krishna stretched a single earthly night into a night of the Brahma.
+It is said that by the power of his Maya, Lord Krishna stretched a single earthly night into a night of the Brahma.
 A night of the Brahma equals billions of years on earth.

-Sharad Poornima Vrat Katha
+Sharad Purnima Vrat Katha